Titan-Systems/titan/README.md

 - **Titan Resource API**.
 Manage resources with pure-Python backed by [Pydantic data models](https://docs.pydantic.dev/).

 - **Titan Blueprint**.
-Build infrastructure with code.
-Easily automate infrastucture deployments.
+Define infrastructure with code.

+- **Titan Access Control** [WIP].
+Use ACLs to manage permissions and RBAC.
+Easily automate access control deployments.

 ## Why Use Titan?

-<<<Feel free to include any ideas you have here, but be sure to include: declarative API, deferred execution, SQL compatibility, type checking, >>>
+Titan provides a simple way to manage your data warehouse.
+With Titan, you can:

+1. **Declarative API**: Describe what you want without the hassle of how to achieve it.

+2. **Deferred Execution**: Plan your infrastructure modifications without immediate execution, allowing you to visualize and review changes before they happen.

+3. **SQL Compatibility**: Integrate your existing SQL scripts and workflows into Titan, ensuring a smooth transition and continuous functionality.

+4. **Type Checking**: With the power of Pydantic data models, Titan ensures that the resources and configurations you define are correctly typed, reducing the chances of runtime errors.

 ## Installation